jasonrdunne/Exoot-Public/index.markdown

 Often times in games, progression is locked behind hard barriers.
 For example, players can't enter a new zone until they've beaten the last zone.
 However, this game will mostly utilize soft barriers.
 A soft barrier implies there's resistance to achieving something, but there's not an outright restriction.
 If players have the ingenuity, they can overcome these obstacles (soft does not mean easy).
 Hard barriers are dumb because there's no reason to restrict player freedom if they're dedicated.

 ### Meaningful Appearances and Symbols
 A common occurrence in games is when enemy appearance does not match their strength.
-For example, an early game boss might be 15 feet tall, but have less health than a regular human during midgame.
+For example, an early-game boss might be 15 feet tall, but have less health than a regular human during mid-game.
 I aim to avoid this: appearance will generally scale with strength (if you see a big enemy, you should damn well be scared).
 This is one example of the meaningful symbols mentality: players should be able to rely on their instincts to gauge situations.
-Another example: if a door has scratch marks and blood stains, they actually need to be wary of what might be behind it.
+Another example: if a door has scratch marks and blood stains, players actually need to be wary of what's behind it.
 As players get more accustomed to the game, they will eventually form an intuition: symbols actually have meaning; the game must be respected.
 Of course, building this intuition just to violate it in the right places is also key.

 ### Everything has a Pattern
-One of the best parts about playing RPGs is building a general intuition that players can use to their advantage.
-Everything in the world should have a learnable, exploitable pattern.
+One of the best parts about playing RPGs is how you build a general intuition that you can use to your advantage.
+For this to occur, everything in the world should have a learnable, exploitable pattern.
 An obvious instance of this would be that abandoned hospitals have a higher likelihood of medical loot compared to other structures.
 Going a bit deeper, hospital structures would be more likely to spawn on the border between two hostile factions.
 I would like this intuition-based mentality to apply to all entity spawn locations (monsters, traps, roaming merchants, secret areas, etc), since it's these subtle patterns that, consciously or not, create a players' intuition.
 A world that's perfectly random feels dull and meaningless.

 ### Info Scarcity Theory / Utilizing Player Imagination
 Knowing when to omit information is also an important tool.
 This serves two benefits: firstly, it's often less work, lol.
 More importantly, though, it allows me to harness the player's imagination.
 Examples include:
 - In world building, I provide small clues which allude to a deep, complex history, but players can only get bits at a time.
 - Create situations where players can hear an enemy, but not see it.
-Like tracking an enemy's movement in darkness, and trying to figure out how big of a threat it is.
+Like tracking an enemy's footsteps in darkness and trying to figure out how big of a threat it is.
 This will light up their brain.
-Or make a really mysterious creature that the player can only get glimpses of if they’re observant.
+Or make a really mysterious creature that the player can only get glimpses of if they’re observant (eg an elusive creature like Bigfoot).
 - I think this relates to the fundamental appeal of retro graphics: players' brains makes extra assumptions based on limited visual information.
 In essence: scarcity of information makes things wayyy more interesting/tantalizing.